seanbaxter/circle/stdlib/README.md

 The reference implementation uses a more [traditional TMP approach](https://github.com/kokkos/mdspan/blob/a32d60ac5632e340c6b991f37910fd7598ea07cf/mdspan.hpp#L3320), with recursive template specialization.

 But this should be easy.
 You shouldn't need _nested lambdas_ in unevaluated contexts just to replicate an argument N times.
-This is where CIA makes programming easy:
+This is one spot in which CIA makes programming easy:

 ```cpp
 template<size_t Rank>